 What are the stages or grades of ulcers/mucositis?

-Mucositis is graded on the basis of the severity of oral mucosa involved and signs and symptoms patients depict, such as unable to drink liquids or drooling of saliva following are the grades of mouth ulcers.
+Mucositis is graded on the basis of the severity of the oral mucosa involved, and the signs and symptoms patients exhibit, such as being unable to drink liquids or drooling of saliva.
+The following are the grades of mouth ulcers.
 They are from grades 1,2,3, and 4.

 Grade II: